Click here to read a sample from the book!

 - save time searching for Vancouver-specific real estate development procedures and regulations

-- easily reference a collection of over 70 real estate development forms and precedents
+- quickly access a collection of over 70 real estate development forms and precedents

-Subscribe and take your real estate development practice to the next level today!
+Buy today and take your real estate development practice to the next level!

 “CLEBC’s Real Estate Development Practice Manual is a great resource for finding answers to many development questions in BC.
 It goes beyond simply citing the relevant statute and provides practical solutions for a wide range of development challenges.” – Edward L. Wilson, Partner, Lawson Lundell LLP